 Materials that are not available for loan may be read in the library.

-No. The book must be picked up from the library location to whose collections it belongs.
+However, textbooks must be collected from the library to whose collections they belong.

 Yes.
 The loan period in days can be seen after the name of the Helka library on the Holdings tab in Helka.
 Note that different volumes of the same book may have several different loan periods within the same Library location depending on what collection they belong to.